Jasiuk-Research-Group/ResUNet-DeepONet-Plasticity/README.md

 The implementation of the ResUNet is adapted from Jan Palase: https://github.com/JanPalasek/resunet-tensorflow

-If you find our model helpful in your specific applications and researches, please cite our paper:
+If you find our model helpful in your specific applications and researches, please cite this article as:
-@article{he2023novel,
-  title={Novel DeepONet architecture to predict stresses in elastoplastic structures with variable complex geometries and loads}, author={He, Junyan and Koric, Seid and Kushwaha, Shashank and Park, Jaewan and Abueidda, Diab and Jasiuk, Iwona}, journal={arXiv preprint arXiv:2306.03645}, year={2023}
+J. He, S. Koric, S. Kushwaha et al., Novel DeepONet architecture to predict stresses in elastoplastic structures with variable complex geometries and loads,Computer Methods in Applied Mechanics and Engineering (2023) 116277, https://doi.org/10.1016/j.cma.2023.116277.
-}

 The training data is large in size and can be downloaded through the following UIUC Box link: